 But Napoleon was not pleased.
 The property was far more than he wanted to spend.
+And plus it did not look like a house meant for royalty.
+Napoleon had ambitions, you see.
 Nevertheless, the couple set about renovating it, and made it their home.

 Josephine’s daughter Hortense (from a previous marriage) would later say that it was their “delicious spot”.
 As well as renovating the interior, Josephine also cultivated an extensive garden.
 A lover of greenery and roses, she also added a heated orangery to house many exotic plants that Napoleon brought back from his travels.

 ☞ READ MORE: Why Napoleon hated the French Revolutionary Calendar

 But the real world was to intrude.
 Four years later, in 1804, Napoleon was voted Emperor, making Josephine his Empress.
 Caught up in politics and his notorious affairs with other women, the couple separated.
 Napoleon’s desire to have biological children combined with Josephine’s inability to conceive again, the couple divorced.